slerman12/Help-me/2-Opposing-views.md

 I met Jürgen Schmidhuber in the conference itself, at his talk, was the last in line, had to wait longer than everybody, then talked to him a bit, he was friendly, and he shook my hand.
 I sent him a followup email, he replied, and it meant a lot to me.

 I was wearing a hat all through the conference, to cover up my baldness, that I still wasn't used to, and still am not.
 It was winter, and the winter hat didn't look too out of place.
-Early December, less than two weeks before my RGH hospitalization.
+Early December, less than three weeks before my RGH hospitalization.

 The encroaching mental state on the social and self-image-based fronts began its march from the hair loss.